genlin/CSS-content/README.md

 For more information, see the article [How to change the credit card used to pay for an Azure subscription](billing-how-to-change-credit-card.md).

 **NOTE**: Currently, the Change Payment Method tool does not allow you to remove an existing credit card as a payment method.
-For information about how to remove a credit card, see [How do I remove a credit card that I no longer use as an Azure payment method?xxxx](111)
+For information about how to remove a credit card, see the FAQ "How do I remove a credit card that I no longer use as an Azure payment method?" in this article.

-**I can't edit or add details to my subscription**
+**Why I can't edit or add details to my subscription?**

 To view and edit the Azure account information, you must sign in to the Azure Account Center as the account administrator.
 If you are the AA and still cannot edit the subscription, please submit a support ticket to request assistance.
 To create a support ticket, see the article [How to Create a Support Ticket for Azure Billing and Subscription Issues](billing-how-to-create-billing-support-ticket.md).